vic/den/README.md

 }
 ```

-That's pretty much it, as long as host definition is concerned.
+That's pretty much it, as far as host definition is concerned.
 Now you need to enhance the host and user aspects using [`flake.aspects`](https://github.com/vic/flake-aspects), refer to its README and tests for usage.
+The rest of this guide is an example of aspects customization.

 Remember that dendritic aspects are incremental, many different files can contribute to the same aspect.
 Read [vic](https://github.com/vic)'s [dendritic guide](https://vic.github.io/dendrix/Dendritic.html) for more on this.
 In our following example, we try to keep things minimal, but files will grow or be split into other modules as you improve them.